roguetrainer/beggar-thy-neighbour/social-media.md

 ## Final

 🙄 IT'S THE ECONOMIC ACCOUNTING IDENTITY, STUPID! 📉
-🪖 Are Trade Wars Actually Just Domestic Class Wars? 🤔 🌍 BEGGAR-THY-NEIGHBOUR: Robinson, Pettis & Klein on Global Imbalances ⚖️
+🌍 BEGGAR-THY-NEIGHBOUR: Robinson, Pettis & Klein on Global Imbalances ⚖️ 🪖 Are Trade Wars Actually Just Domestic Class Wars? ç

 We love to blame trade wars on geopolitics, tariffs, or "unfair" practices.
 But Michael Pettis and Matthew Klein argue that the real culprit is much simpler - and much harder to fix.